elfyndor203/OCTAVIAN/README.md

-# OCTAVIAN (WORK IN PROGRESS)
+# OCTAVIAN
-A simple modular ECS game engine written in C
+A modular 2D game engine written in C

-OCTAVIAN is a simple game engine designed to make me learn C. It uses a mix of ECS and object style systems to manage game data.
-Its subsystems are meant to be modular.
+OCTAVIAN is a WIP 2D game engine designed written in C. It uses a handle-based ECS-esque system, instanced rendering using OpenGL, and is designed to be modular.
+Single threaded performance achieves 500fps at 16,000 entites.
+It is designed to support real-time reinforcement learning for NPC AI in the future.
 A simple example game is in zGameTest.

-# Libraries
+# Dependencies
 - OpenGL 3.3
 - GLAD
 - GLFW